Monday, 4 May 2015

 We see all the negative sides of any war but especially of this one that was so different from all wars ever fought before and hopefully from all of those following.
 I love that a lot of the characters are directly involved with some of the important events and people throughout this time because it makes us look at the incidents even more closely.
 We can read some very detailed accounts of battles and other war atrocities and since we got to "meet" the characters before, it makes it even more shocking.

 We learn how the Nazis took over Germany and then tried to do this with the rest of the world, how everyone who opposed them was "quietened" in very different ways.
 We see how the Germans tried to fight them (or not) and how that ended.
 And if we didn't know it already, we now know for sure that they didn't kill just the Jews but anyone who didn't fit their view of a "decent" person.
-Whether someone was from a race they didn't know or opposed them, was handicapped or gay, nobody who fitted into their "norm" was safe from their persecution.
+Whether someone was from a race they didn't know or opposed them, was handicapped or gay, nobody who didn't fit into their "norm" was safe from their persecution.
 I have heard a lot of stories from my parents who were still little children when Hitler was elected, but there are a lot of younger people who never had these time witnesses in their lived and there are even more people around the world who don't know about these details, either.

 A book mentioned/read by one of the characters: "All Quiet on the Western Front" (Im Westen nichts Neues) by Erich Maria Remarque, a novel by a WWI veteran, it's been on my waiting list forever, so I probably should give it a go soon. *